ramdasjagtap/100DaysOfRTL/Day-10/README.md

-## Design and verify counter which suppourts loading value.
+## Design and verify a counter which supports loading value.

 ## Counter should reset to 0.
 ## The module should have the following interface: